Several options are available to commuters traveling in and around the Raleigh area during the Fortify project.

 Public Transportation Options

-- Daily express bus service is now available between downtown Raleigh and the following areas:
+- Daily express bus service between downtown Raleigh and the following areas:

 - Johnston County (JCX)